Home / Guides / Pressure Washing

 9. Create profiles on lead platforms

-Sign up on Nextdoor (free — post in your neighborhood), Thumbtack (pay per lead, $5-$30 each), and Google Business Profile.
-Skip Angi for now — leads are expensive.
-Also join local Facebook groups and Nextdoor.
+Sign up on Nextdoor (free, post in your neighborhood), Thumbtack (pay per lead, $5-$30 each), and Google Business Profile.
+Skip Angi for now because leads are expensive.
+Also join local Facebook groups.

 Time: 2 hours · Cost: $0 - $50